dilawar/ncbs/handbook/student_handbook.markdown

 of NCBS or inStem.
 Additional members may be from other research institutions or universities from within India or abroad.

+## Thesis Committee Meetings
-**Thesis Committee Meetings:** Students should constitute and hold their first meeting with the TAC by June of their first year.
+ Students should constitute and hold their first meeting with the TAC by June of their first year.
 From their second year in the programme, students are required to conduct one meeting before the end of June every year to ensure renewal of